eMapR/TimeSync-Plus/README.md

 ------

-you can add the " 'State', " value anywhere in the list aslong as it is after " 'LT_YOD', ".
+You can add the " 'State', " value anywhere in the list aslong as it is after " 'LT_YOD', ".
 Next, if we want to be able to attribute our new feild we need to add a 'State' key to our display table object.
 The syntax is a key and value pair.
 The key stands alone in parenthesis with a colon after it followed by a list of values.
-In out case 'state' would be the key, and the state types would be our values as in the example below.
+In out case 'State' would be the key, and the state types would be our values as in the example below.

 ------